Do you remember way back in June and July when we worked on our Curb Appeal? And do you remember how stinking hot it got in July and August?

 - three foot level

-- 2x4s and random bits for makeshift supports
+- 2x4s and random bits of wood for makeshift supports

 - Sassi 6″x24″ Ledgestone (colour of choice, enough for space)